jboss-developer/jboss-eap-quickstarts/spring-kitchensink-matrixvariables/README.md

 System Requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (JBoss EAP) 7 or later.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

-To run the quickstart with the provided build script, you need the following:

-1. Java 1.6, to run JBoss and Maven.
-You can choose from the following:
-    * OpenJDK
-    * Oracle Java SE
-    * Oracle JRockit

-2. Maven 3.0.0 or later, to build and deploy the examples
-    * If you have not yet installed Maven, see the [Maven Getting Started Guide](http://maven.apache.org/guides/getting-started/index.html) for details.
-    * If you have installed Maven, you can check the version by typing the following in a command line:

-            mvn --version

-3. The JBoss EAP distribution ZIP.
-    * For information on how to install and run JBoss, refer to the product documentation.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later, Maven 3.0 or later.

 Configure Maven